-It shall be unlawful for any person to manufacture, sell, or offer for sale, discharge or possess fireworks of any type, or to permit any such violation, unless a permit has been issued for professional pyrotechnic display by the Fire Marshal's Office and Special Events Planning Office.
+It shall be unlawful for any person to manufacture, sell, or offer for sale, discharge or possess fireworks of any type, or to permit any such violation, unless a permit has been issued for professional pyrotechnic display by the Frisco Fire Department’s Fire Prevention Office.

 A fire permit application must be completed and the following information provided in writing within 30 days in advance of the outdoor fireworks display date.
 A fee of $50 will be assessed plus an additional fee for standby personnel.

 - The date, start and end time of the outdoor fireworks display

 - Property owner name, address, email address and phone number with notarized letter granting permission for use of the property for outdoor fireworks display

 - The name, address, email address, and phone number of the individual, group, or organization sponsoring the outdoor fireworks show

 - The name, address, email address, and phone number of the exhibitor / operator and a copy of a valid State of Texas Pyrotechnic Operator License or a Pyrotechnic Special Effects License